 The available testing kits typically consist of many of the same monitoring devices that are found in a sleep lab.
-This equipment is offered on a rental basis and contains a device which records all information that is later analysed by a physician.
+This equipment is offered on a rental basis and contains a device which records all information that is later analyzed by a physician.

-Most kits contain breathing sensors that attach to the nose and mouth, a heart rate monitor, strap that detects movement of chest, and blood oxygen monitor.
+Most kits contain breathing sensors that attach to the nose and mouth, a heart rate monitor, strap that detects movement of the chest, and blood oxygen monitor.
 The patient follows the manufacturers provided instructions and sleeps as they normally would in the comfort of their own home.
 This procedure is conducted for anywhere from one to three days.
 Once completed, the unit is mailed to a laboratory where the results are analyzed.
 Many online companies that offer this service will even write a prescription if needed.

 Cost comparison at home sleep apnea test vs sleep study in lab

-One can order an at home test for as little as $250.
+One can order an at-home test for as little as $250.
 This is considerably lower than the overall price that one would expect when entered into a sleep study.

 At home testing criticism